DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Restrict Access to Data Connections and Data Tables

 The [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) control allows a user to browse available data connection and data tables in the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) UI.
-Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information, based on authorization rules.
+Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information based on authorization rules.

 ### 3.2.
 Dashboard